Radardisc/geonames/README.md

 There isn't a lot due to time pressures.
 Most calls will return a proplist of various fields, or a list of binary strings

+### Design

+`geonames_mnesia.erl` is the DB layout.
+There is a more or less a 1-1 mapping of fields from the text files to the